Kobani-FM/bridging-block/README.md

 1. Clone this repository to your local machine.
 2. Create a new branch for your feature or bug fix.
 3. Commit your changes to the new branch.
-4. Push the new branch to the Github repository.
+4. Push the new branch to the GitHub repository.
+5. Create a pull request (PR) to merge your changes into the main branch.